 - Spend an afternoon learning about British art from the 1500s to the present day at Tate Britain.

 - See photographs inspired by politics and black lesbian and gay identities in contemporary South Africa at the Zanele Muholi exhibition at Tate Modern.
-5 Nov-7 Mar
+Until 31 May

-Take a look at some of the top art exhibitions in London to see after lockdown.
+Take a look at some of the top art exhibitions in London.

 Top London events